rockman007372/Obsidian-Vault/Quick Select.md

 In Quick select, we typically compare the pivot index with the value `k - 1` (not `k`).

 The reason for this is that when we're finding the kth smallest element, we're working with zero-based indexing.
 So if we want to find the element at index k, it would be the (k+1)th element in one-based indexing.
 Therefore, we compare the pivot index with `k - 1`.

-For example, if we're looking for the 5th smallest element (k = 5), we compare the pivot index with `5 - 1 = 4`.
-If the pivot index is less than 4, we know that the desired element is in the right partition.
-If the pivot index is greater than 4, we know that the desired element is in the left partition.
-And if the pivot index is exactly 4, we have found the 5th smallest element.

-This adjustment accounts for the difference between zero-based indexing and one-based indexing and ensures we're comparing the correct indices during the partitioning process in Quick select.